-07. Filling areas with black
+07. Spot in areas with black(opens in new tab)

 I spot any black areas by brush, planning the route to avoid tide marks.
 Many inkers prefer to leave all the black fills to the end.
 My own preference is to add them as I work through the drawing, so I can respond to the illustration as it emerges.

-08. Adjustments on the fly
+08. Make adjustments on the fly(opens in new tab)